kayleesg/blog/README.md

-# kayleesgblog
+# Contents
-Blogging website for learning and projects
+This blogging website will host my adventures in security education and projects.

+It will also contain links to any notable projects that I want to stand out.